-- Spend with minority, women, service-disabled veteran and LGBT business enterprises: $14.2B
+- Spend with minority-, women-, service-disabled veteran- and LGBT-owned business enterprises: $14.4B

-- Percent of total spend with minority, women, service-disabled veteran and LGBT business enterprises: 18.83%i
+- Percent of total spend with minority-, women-, service-disabled veteran- and LGBT-owned business enterprises: 25.22%1

 AT&T Executive Education Program

-In 2016, AT&T continued to offer executive-level scholarships to diverse suppliers as part of our commitment to provide educational support to diverse-owned businesses.
-Our Executive Scholarship Program funds executive entrepreneur training at major universities.
-These scholarships target diverse-owned businesses, and in 2016, we awarded 5 scholarships to diverse-owned business executives to attend the training.
-This executive management training program educates attendees on the latest techniques on operational excellence through lectures and expert coaching on these topics:
+AT&T continues to offer executive-level scholarships to diverse suppliers as part of our commitment to provide educational support to diverse-owned businesses.
+In 2017, our Executive Scholarship Program sponsored multiple suppliers to participate in executive entrepreneurship training at major universities.
+The programs provide the latest techniques in operational excellence through lectures and expert coaching on the following subjects:

 - Building capacity and sustainability for the future;

 - Creating a strong business in a rapidly changing environment; and